paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:** Does the default experience make sense immediately?
 Are power features accessible without cluttering the simple path for everyone else?

 **Docsify-This example:**
 Docsify-This uses progressive disclosure – the Web Page Builder shows the essentials first, with more options available for those who want to go further.
-Customize via the builder or directly via URL parameters like `&toc=true` and `&font-size=36px`, styling the page without touching the content itself – and URL parameters work wherever the URL is used, including when embedding pages in other platforms.
+Customize via the builder or directly via URL parameters like `&sidebar=true` and `&font-size=28px`, styling the page without touching the content itself – and URL parameters work wherever the URL is used, including when embedding pages in other platforms.

 And then there's Micro Design – the details so small they barely register, until they're missing.